SFI Coding and ISO 14224: A Complete Guide for Maritime CMMS

 Introduction: The Hidden Challenge in Maritime Maintenance

-Picture this: A chief engineer on an offshore supply vessel needs to order a replacement seal for the stern tube forward assembly.
-In their CMMS—whether it's AMOS, Maximo, or another platform—they search for the part.
+A chief engineer on an offshore supply vessel needs to order a replacement seal for the stern tube forward assembly.
+In their CMMS (whether AMOS, Maximo, or another platform) they search for the part.
 But is it under "propulsion systems," "shaft sealing," or "stern equipment"?
-Without standardized coding, finding the right component becomes a time-consuming treasure hunt through inconsistent data structures.
+Without standardized coding, finding the right component becomes a time-consuming search through inconsistent data structures.

 This scenario plays out thousands of times daily across the global shipping fleet, costing the industry millions in inefficiencies.
 Recent studies found that unplanned downtime costs industrial manufacturers an estimated $50 billion annually, with maritime operations bearing a significant portion of these losses.

-Enter SFI coding and ISO 14224—two powerful standards that, when combined, create a comprehensive framework for maritime CMMS data quality that can transform how shipping companies manage their maintenance operations.
+SFI coding and ISO 14224 are two standards that, when combined, create a comprehensive framework for maritime CMMS data quality.
+This guide explains how they work together and how shipping companies can use them to transform their maintenance operations.

 Understanding SFI: The Maritime Industry's Universal Language